open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

    initially empty (selects no clusters)
-1. My controller/orchestrator creates a a PlacementBinding with `remediationActionOverride.remediationAction: enforce` and `remediationActionOverride.subFilter: true`.
+1. My controller/orchestrator creates a a PlacementBinding with `remediationActionOverride.remediationAction: enforce` and `subFilter: true`.
 The `placementRef.name` is set to the created PlacementRule.
 1. My controller/orchestrator selects, based on its criteria, a set of clusters which should receive the configuration update.
-1. My controller/orchestrator updates the created PlacementRule to this set of clusters
+1. My controller/orchestrator updates the created PlacementRule to include this set of clusters
 1. The GRC policy controller remediates the policy on only the selected clusters according to existing "enforce" mode rules.
 The other bound clusters continue evaluating the policy under "inform"